gruntwork-io/docs/_docs-sources/pipelines/upgrading/index.md

 Push your changes up to the remote repository.

-## Creating AWS IAM roles for Pipelines
+## Create AWS IAM roles for Pipelines

 In Pipelines, each of your accounts must have an AWS IAM role.
 This role shares the same permissions as the one used in ECS Deploy Runner, except for the new role's trust policy, which enables GitHub Actions Workflows running in your `infrastructure-pipelines` to assume the role using OIDC.
 This capability allows workflows to create and utilize short-lived session tokens whenever they run, in contrast to relying on long-lived credentials stored as secrets.